nanobox-io/nanobox-docs/source/local-dev/nanobox-config-yml.html.md

 ```

 ## Mount Type
-`mount-type` specifies which technology to use when mounting code on your local machine into your Nanobox VM.
+`mount-type` specifies which technology to use when mounting code on your local machine into a [dev environment](/local-dev/dev-sim/#nanobox-dev) in your Nanobox VM.
 The following options are available:

 - `native` - Uses the network file system native to your [provider](#provider).
 - `netfs` - Uses NFS on OSX and Linux, CIFS on Windows. **Much** better performance, but requires admin permissions.